anthony-halim/bible-verse.nvim/README.md

 {
     -- default_behaviour: behaviour to be used on empty command arg, i.e. :BibleVerse.
 Defaults to query.
     --     Options: "query" - on verse query, display the result on the screen as a popup.
-    --              "paste" - on verse query, insert the result below the cursor of the current buffer. default_behaviour = "query",
+    --              "insert" - on verse query, insert the result below the cursor of the current buffer. default_behaviour = "query",

-    -- paste_format: text format on 'paste' behaviour.
+    -- insert_format: text format on 'insert' behaviour.
-    --     Options: "markdown" - paste as Markdown formatted text.
+    --     Options: "markdown" - insert as Markdown formatted text.
-    --              "plain" - paste as plain text. paste_format = "markdown",
+    --              "plain" - insert as plain text. insert_format = "markdown",

     -- query_format: text format on 'query' behaviour.
-    --     Options: "nerd" - paste as Nerdfont formatted text.
+    --     Options: "nerd" - insert as Nerdfont formatted text.
-    --              "plain" - paste as plain text. query_format = "nerd",
+    --              "plain" - insert as plain text. query_format = "nerd",

     diatheke = {